gazebo-web/fuel-server/README.md

 [Memcached](https://memcached.org/) is used to cache common DB queries in memory.
-The puprpose is to reduce the burden on the DB for queries that don't change frequently, and are used frequently.
-For example, getting the list of models happens everytime an instance of Gazebo11 starts, and the list of model changes relatively infrequently.
+The puprpose is to reduce the burden on the DB for queries that don't change often, and are used frequently.
+For example, getting the list of models happens everytime an instance of Gazebo11 starts, and the set of models changes relatively infrequently.

 ### Memcached local development